-- (a) It is the responsibility of all drivers to ensure that their equipment does not cause interference to others, and that their receiver is not faulty. - (b) Only BRCA approved frequencies are to be used.
-Any driver using a 2.4 GHz

-- system cannot call for a frequency check at any time. - (c) On the day of the meeting, drivers must be able to provide all five crystal choices that have been agreed with the Entry Secretary via the Championship Registration Form, or any subsequent alterations that have been agreed. - (d) Flags shall not be used on aerials during races. - (e) Under no circumstances shall a transmitter be taken on to the track. - (f) All frequency changes must be approved by Race Control. - (g) It is not permitted to add any additional nicad or dry cell batteries to a transmitter either internally or externally to raise the designed supply voltage above the original manufacturer's design specification, i.e. a six cell transmitter may not be fitted with more than 6 cells, either nicad or dry cell, also any 8 cell transmitter may not be fitted with more than 8 cells, etc. No additional aerial or extension should be added to the driver's radio equipment. - (h) No electronic device can operate within the car other than the two channels back to the transmitter, a fail safe, a switch, a voltage regulator and a personal transponder (which can only be capable of transmitting timing information to the lap counting computer and no other information to any place). - (i) The use of headsets between driver and pit crew shall be permitted whilst racing only.
+- [a] It is the responsibility of all drivers to ensure that their equipment does not cause interference to others, and that their receiver is not faulty. - [b] Only BRCA approved frequencies are to be used.
+Any driver using a 2.4GHz system cannot call for a frequency check at anytime. - [c] On the day of the meeting, drivers must be able to provide all five crystal choices that have been agreed with the Entry Secretary via the Championship Registration Form, or any subsequent alterations that have been agreed. - [d] Flags shall not be used on aerials during races. - [e] Under no circumstances shall a transmitter be taken on to the track. - [f] All frequency changes must be approved by Race Control. - [g] It is not permitted to add any additional NiCad or dry cell batteries to a transmitter either internally or externally to raise the designed supply voltage above the original manufacturer's design specification, i.e. a six cell transmitter may not be fitted with more than 6 cells, either NiCad or dry cell, also any 8 cell transmitter may not be fitted with more than 8 cells, etc. No additional aerial or extension should be added to the driver's radio equipment. - [h] No electronic device can operate within the car other than the two channels back to the transmitter, a failsafe, a switch, a voltage regulator and a personal transponder (which can only be capable of transmitting timing information to the lap counting computer and no other information to any place). - [i] The use of headsets between driver and pit crew shall be permitted whilst racing only.
 The headsets shall cover one ear only.
 The use of headsets shall be forbidden when marshalling.
-(Headsets need to be EU/UK DECT5 technology operating in the OFCOM approved frequency range of 1880 to 1900 MHZ).

-5. Entrance Requirements
+5. ENTRANCE REQUIREMENTS